This post may contain affiliate links, view our disclosure policy.

 10. Rent a Bike, Kayak, or SUP

-Bike and watersport rentals are hugely popular and are one of the best things to do in Whitefish.
+Bike and watersport rentals are hugely popular and are one of the best things to do in Whitefish, particularly in the warmer summer season.

 Quite simply, there is so much outdoor beauty to explore here, and doing it by way of a bike, kayak, or stand-up paddleboard (SUP) is an awesome and memorable family vacation experience.